 During the first few weeks of a newborn’s life, when the breastfeeding relationship is still being established, most authorities, from the World Health Organization to La Leche League, recommend breastfeeding on demand, since these early weeks help to establish a new mom’s milk supply, and feeding on demand sends her body signals telling how much milk is needed.
 On the other hand, many experts recommend feeding once every 3 hours, at least during the day, in the newborn period.
 Many babies fall into feeding patterns involving feeding about every 3 hours naturally, without needing a schedule, but others can be a little more reluctant to wake up for such regular feeding times.
-If your baby’s pediatrician is concerned about his weight gain, they might recommend waking the baby to feed more frequently.
+If your baby’s pediatrician is concerned about their weight gain, they might recommend waking the baby to feed more frequently.

 How long should I feed on demand?

 It’s strongly recommended that newborns feed on demand.
 As infants grow older, though, their eating patterns, like their sleeping patterns, tend to fall into more regular routines.
 Around this time, it often makes sense to start feeding babies bigger meals at around the same time as the rest of the family, and filling out the rest of the day with regular snack times.
 It makes sense that, eventually, babies end up eating at fairly regular meal times, but figuring out the cut-off point for demand feeding can be tricky.

 In 2012, a group of researchers determined that babies studied who were being fed on demand at 4 weeks old had more harried, stressed mothers, but also showed somewhat higher performance in school when surveyed again at age 8.
 The greater maternal well-being associated with scheduled feeding is probably linked to having a more predictable schedule, which can lead to more rest.